LOCATION: Amboseli Ecosystem, Kenya

-GOAL: To reduce conflict (loss of livestock and retaliatory killings of lions) and promote co-existence between humans and carnivores
+GOAL: To reduce human-wildlife conflict (loss of livestock and retaliatory killings of lions), and promote co-existence between people and carnivores

-ACTIONS: Construction of ‘Smart Bomas’, a cost-effective approach to protecting livestock from predation at night
+ACTIONS: Constructing predator-proof bomas, including smart bomas, which are a cost-effective approach to protecting livestock from predation at night